Lost No More: The Importance of Microchipping Your Pet

 The Microchipping Process

 Microchipping is a simple process.
-A vet uses a hypodermic needle to inject the small chip under your pet’s skin.
-It’s an affordable and simple procedure that we offer right here at Andes-Straley Veterinary Hospital.
-Once your pet is microchipped, it’s important to keep your contact information up to date so you can be easily contacted when your missing pet is found.
-Ask your vet to scan the microchip at least once a year to ensure it is still functioning properly.
-Make an appointment or find out more about microchipping your pets by contacting us today.
+A vet injects a tiny chip under your pet’s skin with a hypodermic needle.
+It’s an affordable and straightforward procedure that we offer right here at Andes-Straley Veterinary Hospital.
+Once your pet is microchipped, it’s essential to keep your contact information up to date so you can be easily contacted when your missing pet is found.
+Ask your vet to scan the microchip at least once a year to ensure it functions properly.
+Make an appointment or learn more about microchipping your pets by contacting us today.